algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 <a  name="overview"/></a>

-SignAll want to invent a new product which would allow them to control the luminous display of the signs they propose from a distance but also to know the state of the LEDs.
+SignAll wants to invent a new product which would allow them to control the luminous display of the signs they propose remotly and to know the state of the LEDs.
 The objective behind this project is to enable the company to save on electricity and reduce its ecological footprint.

 <a  name="scenario"/></a>